BlueSquid1/crypto-tracker/README.md

 # CryptoTracker

 ## TODO
+- setup unit tests
-- Finish mongo db tutorial
+- Do a react tutorial
-- (optional) create a development docker container that allow for rapid code updating
+- create a development docker container that allow for rapid code updating

 ## Dependancies
 - NPM long term support version.
 Can be installed with `npm install -g n` and then `n lts`